 Avatar – In social media, an Avatar is a picture or graphic used to represent you.
 Businesses frequently use a logo as their avatar on company pages and profiles.

 Blogs – A blog is a web content publishing platform that allows a user to post content which may include commentaries, news or views.
-Blogging platforms include Blogger and WordPress and blogs are indexed promptly by search engines.
+Blogging platforms include Blogger and WordPress, and blogs are indexed promptly by search engines.
 Read more about blogging for lead generation.

 Bitly – Bitly is a URL shortening service frequently used on Twitter.
 It makes sharing long website addresses quicker and easier.
 Users can create a Bitly account and then can see statistics on each Bitly link they have created and shared.
-The Bitly link for this post is http://bit.ly/1f0yhU6.

 Connections – Connections are people you connect with on LinkedIn.
-Connections are similar to Facebook Friends but are more likely to be made with people you have worked with, or would like to do business with, rather than friends or family members.
+Connections are similar to Facebook friends but are more likely to be made with people you have worked with, or would like to do business with, rather than friends or family members.

 Delicious – Delicious is a social bookmarking web service for discovering, storing and sharing web bookmarks.
 It allows you to share bookmarks to make others aware of content that you find interesting.
-Delicious bookmarks are placed on the Delicious site and it can be a way to increase the reach of your great content.
+Delicious bookmarks are placed on the Delicious site, and can be a way to increase the reach of your great content.

 Digg– Digg is a news aggregator with a curated front page that selects stories with topics that vary widely from trending political issues to science to viral stories and anything in between.
-It allows you to share content which may including news, videos or pictures.
+It allows you to share content which may include news, videos or pictures.
 Users rate content by Digging it.
 Popular content appears on the homepage of the Digg site and can lead to increased visibility of your content.
 In 2015, the company claimed that it had about 11 million active monthly users.

 Engagement – The main purpose of social media is for you to use it as an opportunity to actively engage with customers, potential customers, friends and family.
 In the simplest terms, engagement is the interaction between people and brands on social networks.
 For example, on Facebook, engagement includes likes, comments and shares.

-Facebook Live – Live lets people, public figures and Pages share live video with their followers and friends on Facebook.
-According to Facebook, Live allows you to interact with your followers and friends on another level – “Field their burning questions, hear what’s on their mind and check out their Live Reactions to gauge how your broadcast is going.”
+Facebook Live – Live lets people, public figures and pages share live video with their followers and friends on Facebook.
+According to Facebook, Live allows you to interact with your followers and friends on another level: “Field their burning questions, hear what’s on their mind and check out their live reactions to gauge how your broadcast is going.”